RareSkills/blog/solidity-fixed-point/solidity-fixed-point.md

 The advantage of a binary fixed point number is we can use a gas-efficient left bit shift instead of multiplying by the denominator, (when converting an integer to a fixed point number, or doing a right bit shift when dividing.

 As a basic example, consider that:
 (1) 2 has a binary representation of 10
 (2) 16 has a binary representation of 10000
 (3) $16 = 2 \times 2^3$
 (4) binary(1000) = binary(10) << 3

-Note that 3 is the exponent in (3) and the amount we leftshift the bits by in (4).
+Note that 3 is the exponent in (3) and the amount we left shift the bits by in (4).

 The relationship between the bitshift by amount e and multiplying by $2^e$ holds in general.
 The following operations are equivalent: